ruru-adra/thesis_scripts/README.md

 SnpEff is one of the popular tools that used for SNPs annotation.
 But first, a reference gene annotation must be selected and index before the SNPs annotation processes.
 You can run SNPs annotation using this command:
 <pre style="color: silver; background: black;">sh snp_annotation.sh</pre>

+<h2 id="Fifth_Point_Header">SNPs filtering using R</h2>
+Filtering your SNPs is crucial to obtain only the high quality SNPs for downstream analysis.
+Several criteria and parameters have been performed by following the best practices from various publications.
+As the SNPs were called in large-scale format, filtering SNPs using R is essential.
+You can perform SNPs filtering by following this script:
+<pre style="color: silver; background: black;">snp_filtering.R</pre>